iCliniq Logo

 The doctor might advise the patient to monitor blood sugar levels when taking steroids.

-As with all types of diabetes, lifestyle changes that include exercise and nutritional counseling are the first steps to improving glycemic control.
-These changes may help to reduce post-prandial hyperglycemia.
+• Non-Pharmacological Interventions: As with all types of diabetes, lifestyle changes that include exercise and nutritional counseling are the first steps to improving glycemic control.
+These changes may reduce postprandial hyperglycemia.

-Glucocorticoid administration can result in postprandial hyperglycemia, and glucocorticoid reduction can normalize glycemic control.
+• Insulin Therapy: Glucocorticoid administration can result in postprandial hyperglycemia, and glucocorticoid reduction can normalize glycemic control.
 The three parts of basal-bolus insulin therapy - basal insulin, prandial insulin, and a supplemental correction factor insulin - remain the most adaptable choice for patients.
-Nocturnal hypoglycemia may result from the conventional administration of long-acting basal insulin with a conventional weight-based dose.
+Nocturnal hypoglycemia may result from administering long-acting basal insulin with a conventional weight-based dose.
 However, it is generally advisable to administer intermediate-acting insulin and glucocorticoids at a midday or evening meal.

-Long-acting medications may be associated with hypoglycemia if the patient skips meals frequently since oral secretagogues, such as sulfonylurea treatment, do not explicitly target post-prandial hyperglycemia.
-Short-acting secretagogues like Nateglinide or Repaglinide administered before meals might be tried on patients with mild hyperglycemia that are unable or reluctant to administer insulin injections.
+• Oral Secretagogues: Long-acting medications may be associated with hypoglycemia if the patient skips meals frequently since oral secretagogues, such as Sulfonylurea treatment, do not explicitly target postprandial hyperglycemia.
+Short-acting secretagogues like Nateglinide or Repaglinide administered before meals might be tried on patients with mild hyperglycemia who are unable or reluctant to administer insulin injections.

 Conclusion

 The prevalence of steroid-induced or steroid-exacerbated diabetes will keep rising as the therapeutic advantages of glucocorticoids spread across medical disciplines.
-The concepts of early identification and risk factor reduction are applicable, just like in diabetes not caused by steroids.
-Prior to the start of chronic glucocorticoids, diagnosing impaired fasting glucose or impaired glucose tolerance will help identify patients who would benefit from steroid-sparing treatment.
+Early identification and risk factor reduction are applicable, just like in diabetes, which is not caused by steroids.
+Before the start of chronic glucocorticoids, diagnosing impaired fasting glucose or impaired glucose tolerance will help identify patients who would benefit from steroid-sparing treatment.
 If this is not possible, blood glucose monitoring will be used to monitor patients' blood sugar levels while they begin medication.
-A deeper understanding of the precise mechanism underlying steroid-induced insulin resistance will aid in the development of particular treatments and diabetes prevention strategies in the future.
+A deeper understanding of the precise mechanism underlying steroid-induced insulin resistance will aid in developing particular treatments and diabetes prevention strategies in the future.

 Frequently Asked Questions